jamiander/Frontend-Engineer-Assessment/README.md

 ## Technologies

 *JavaScript
 *HTML
 *CSS

 ## Project

 This is a simple page that includes a Mapbox GL JS map and two Highcharts charts.
+The access token is needed on line 3 in script.js.